renpy/renpy/sphinx/source/config.rst

     If not None, a music file to play when at the game menu.

+.. var:: config.gl_clear_color = "#000"

+    The color that the window is cleared to before images are drawn.
+    This is mainly seen as the color of the letterbox or pillarbox edges drawn when aspect ratio of the window or monitor in fullscreen mode) does not match the aspect ratio of the game.

 .. var:: config.gl_test_image = "black"

     The name of the image that is used when running the OpenGL